adjtomo/seisflows/docs/manual/manual.rst

 - pre-processing
 - post-processing

-The thing that ties everything together is the workflow class.
+The thing that ties everything together is the workflow.
 Execution of a workflow is equivalent to stepping through the code contained in ``workflow.main``.
-Users are free to customize the available 'inversion' and 'migration' default workflows.
+Users are free to customize the default 'inversion' and 'migration' workflows from the main package.

 A number of options exist for system and solver.
-By isolating the system and solver machinery, users can change from application one to another with relative ease.
+By isolating system and solver machinery, users can switch from one application to another with relative ease.
 For example, if the study area in an earthquake tomography project expands, users can trade a regional Cartesian solver for a global solver.
 If a PBS cluster goes offline and a SLURM cluster comes online to replace it, users can trade the PBS system interface for a SLURM system interface.

-A selection of ready-to-go system and solver interfaces are provided within the main package.
+A selection of ready-to-go system and solver interfaces is provided in the main package.
+Through these interfaces, SeisFlows (or prototypes of it) has run on clusters managed by the Department of Defense, Chevron Corp., Total S.A., Princeton University and other universities and institutions.

 Users can also choose from various pre-processing and post-processing options.
-In our terminology, pre-processing consists of signal processing operations on seismic traces prior to the gradient computation.
+In our terminology, pre-processing consists of signal processing operations performed on seismic traces prior to the gradient computation.
 Post-processing consists of regularization or image processing operations carried out after the gradient computation.

-If desired functionality is missing from the main package, users can contribute their own custom classes or overload existing ones.
+If desired functionality is missing from the main package, users can contribute their own classes or overload default ones.

 Installation